Overview: Language development involves speech, writing, and reading. Here’s everything you need to know about your child’s language development.

 2. Treasure Hunt– This treasure hunt is a bit different.
 Hide a few things around the room and your child has to find it by listening to your directions.
 Give one direction at a time to start.
 As they get older and can handle 2-3 step directions, you can add more steps into a single direction.
 This activity is great for developing receptive language.

 3. Dancing Games– Or any listening game for that matter.
 Games such as freeze dance, musical chairs, and red light/green light are a fun way to develop receptive language.

 5. Developing themes around books– I love reading a book and then doing different activities that relate to the book.
 This gives kids a chance to practice using the vocabulary they learned in the book.
 For example, if you just read The Very Hungry Caterpillar, your child may have heard new words such as chrysalis.
 Planning activities around the book, gives the child multiple ways to hear and use the word.
-Being exposed to new vocabulary multiple times helps the child internalize the word.
+Help you child internalize words by exposing them to new vocabulary multiple times.

 The language domain consists of many milestones, but the most important thing to take away from this is to read and talk to your child.
 Being a good role model with your language and reading will help a child develop their language skills.
-Be sure to download my developmental checklist.
-It lists the important milestones for each learning domain for ages 1-5.
-Use it to help you plan activities and check off milestones your child has reached.
+Be sure to download my developmental checklist for ages 1-4.